robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 :blues'
 ```

-The confusion is all mine, but I borrowed heavily from the following articles.
+The confusion is all mine, any insight is borrowed heavily from the following articles.
   - [Why does Clojure have “keywords” in addition to “symbols”?](https://stackoverflow.com/questions/1527548/why-does-clojure-have-keywords-in-addition-to-symbols?rq=1)
   - [ClojureDocs - Symbol](http://clojuredocs.org/clojure.core/symbol)
   - [ClojureDocs - Keyword](http://clojuredocs.org/clojure.core/keyword)